-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended 31 December 2020.
-Except for the matters described in the "Basis for adverse opinion" section of our report, we have determined that there are no other key audit matters to communicate in our report.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended 31 December 2021.
+Except for the matters described in the "Basis for Adverse Opinion" section of our report, we have determined that there are no other key audit matters to communicate in our report.

-Other information included in the Group's 2020 annual report
+Other information included in the Group's 2021 annual report

 Other information consists of the information included in the Group's Annual Report other than the consolidated financial statements and our auditors' report thereon.

 Management is responsible for the other information.
 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

 In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
-As described in the "Basis for adverse opinion" section of our report, the consolidated financial statements do not include adjustments arising from the matters set out therein.
-We have concluded that the other information is materially misstated for the same reasons with respect to the amounts or other items in the Group's 2020 Annual Report affected by these matters.
+As described in the "Basis for Adverse Opinion" section of our report, the consolidated financial statements do not include adjustments arising from the matters set out therein.
+We have concluded that the other information is materially misstated for the same reasons with respect to the amounts or other items in the Group's 2021 Annual Report affected by matters reported in the Basis for Adverse Opinion.